 Independence is Our Way of Life

 At The Buckingham, we celebrate independence every day.
-As Houston’s premier Life Care community, our culture is second to none — with top-notch services and amenities, and a world of opportunity for you to explore.
+As Houston’s premier retirement community, our culture is second to none — with top-notch services and amenities, and a world of opportunity for you to explore.
 You can learn more about our friendly and engaging lifestyle here.